Estimation Methods for Cluster Randomized Trials with Noncompliance: A Study of A Biometric Smartcard Payment System in India: Review of Extant Methods for Analysis of CRTs with Noncompliance

 \subsection{The Cluster-Level Method}

 Cluster-level methods analyzes CRTs with noncompliance at the cluster level.
-Specifically, the investigator take averages or sums of individual outcomes and compliances within the clusters, and then treat the study as though it only took place at the cluster level with $J$ essentially serving as the effective population size \citep{Hansen:2008b,schochet2013estimators}.
-Formally, given cluster-level average outcomes $\overline{Y}_{j}$ and compliances $\overline{D}_{j}$, we define the average outcomes and compliances by treatment status
+Specifically, the investigator takes averages or sums of individual outcomes and compliances within each cluster, and then treat the study as though it only $J$ effective subjects with $J$ cluster-level summaries \citep{Hansen:2008b,schochet2013estimators}.
+Formally, given cluster-level average outcomes $\overline{Y}_{j}$ and treatment receipts $\overline{D}_{j}$, we define the overall average outcomes and compliances by treatment status

 Here, $\overline{Y}_T$ and $\overline{Y}_C$ represent the average outcomes among treated and control clusters, respectively.
 Similarly, $\overline{D}_T$ and $\overline{D}_C$ represent the average treatment receipts among treated and control clusters.
 The four quantities, $\overline{Y}_T, \overline{Y}_C,\overline{D}_T$ and $\overline{D}_C$, are used to define the original Wald-like estimator \citep{wald1940} for $\tau$ in cluster settings, which we denote as $\widehat{\tau}_{{\rm CL}}$: